FlorianQNT/6G-Simultaneous-Sensing-Communication-WinLab-summer-internship-2025/camera only/Linux/README.md

-# In this folder, you will find made and tested programs in linus
+# In this folder, you will find made and tested programs in linux